Skip to main content

 Biologists are also reporting negative impacts of pharmaceutical compounds, medical wastes, and byproduct, including birth control pills, anti-depressants, and chemotherapy drugs finding their way into coastal waters.
 Illegal dumping of medical wastes at sea has been a large problem.
 Many coastal cities have had to deal with illegal dumping of medical wastes (commonly used hypodermic needles).
 Beaches were closed in many areas in the New York City region during the 1990s because of dangerous quantities of contaminated needles washing up on shore.

-This page titled 17.15: Synthetic Organic Chemicals and Medical Wastes is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.15: Synthetic Organic Chemicals and Medical Wastes is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.